 Spring is a wonderful time to visit Copenhagen as the city awakens from winter, welcoming warmer, brighter days.
 Flowers bloom in the city’s many parks, the canals are filled with boats, and the streets and cafés are buzzing with activity.
 Best of all, Copenhagen is far less crowded than in the peak summer months.

-Bring some food and drinks, and soak up the sun as you recharge for more sightseeing.
-If you're travelling with kids, they'll love the fun playground and open green spaces to roam freely.
+Bring some food and drinks and soak up the sun as you recharge for more sightseeing.
+If you're traveling with kids, they'll love the fun playground and open green spaces to roam freely.

 Address: Øster Voldgade 4A

-Join Stromma’s Hop On-Hop Off buses to stop 9 – Rosenborg Castle/SMK.
+Getting there: Join Stromma’s Hop On-Hop Off buses to stop 9 – Rosenborg Castle/SMK

 Address: Frederiksborgvej 125

-How to get there: From Copenhagen Central Station, take S-train line B towards Farum St. Hop off at Emdrup st. and walk 1.5 km.
-Plan your trip at Rejseplanen.dk
+Getting there: From Copenhagen Central Station, take S-train line B towards Farum St. Hop off at Emdrup St. and walk 1.5 km.
+Plan your trip with Rejseplanen.dk

-You can also admire cherry trees at Langelinie Park.
-And if you're in Copenhagen on April 26th and 27th 2025, don't miss the amazing Sakura Festival!
-This vibrant celebration of Japanese culture features traditional tea ceremonies, anime drawing workshops, Japanese sword fighting, and much more.
+You can also admire cherry trees at Langelinie Park, where the annual Sakura Festival takes place!
+If you're in Copenhagen on April 18 and 19, 2026, don't miss this amazing celebration!
+This vibrant festival of Japanese culture features traditional tea ceremonies, anime drawing workshops, Japanese sword fighting, and much more.

 Tivoli Gardens is synonymous with Copenhagen and an absolute must-visit!
 The world-renowned amusement park offers rides for all ages, from toddlers to adrenaline junkies.
 See Copenhagen from above on the Star Flyer, journey through H.C.
-Andersen's fary tales in The Flying Trunk or test your courage in Villa Vendetta - the scariest haunted house in the city.
+Andersen's fairy tales in The Flying Trunk, or test your courage in Villa Vendetta - the scariest haunted house in the city.

-In spring, Tivoli transform into an oasis of beautiful flowers, lush trees, and plenty of green areas perfect for a picninc or a relaxing break.
+In spring, Tivoli transforms into an oasis of beautiful flowers, lush trees, and plenty of green areas perfect for a picnic or a relaxing break.

 Address: Vesterbrogade 3

-Hop off at stop 12 - Tivoli/Radisson Hotel on Stromma's Hop On-Hop Off buses.
+Getting there: Hop off at stop 12 – Tivoli Gardens/Radisson Royal on Stromma's Hop On-Hop Off buses

 Photo credit: Tivoli